overmindtech/sdp/README.md

 It is up to the client to determine how best to surface errors to the user depending on the use case.

-Sources that encountered errors will send errors on the `errorSubject` of type: `ItemRequestError`.
+Sources that encountered errors will send errors on the `errorSubject` of type: `QueryError`.
 The structure of these errors is:

-* `itemRequestUUID`: The UUID of the item request that caused the error
+* `UUID`: The UUID of the item request that caused the error
 * `errorType`: The error type (enum)
   * `NOTFOUND`: NOTFOUND means that the item was not found.
 This is only returned as the result of a GET request since all other requests would return an empty list instead
   * `NOSCOPE`: NOSCOPE means that the item was not found because we don't have access to the requested scope.
 This should not be interpreted as "The item doesn't exist" (as with a NOTFOUND error) but rather as "We can't tell you whether or not the item exists"